Justice League: Battle for Metropolis: Announcements

-Plot
+Ride experience

+Queue

 Riders enter the Hall of Justice, where they learn that Lex Luthor has branded the Justice League as lawless vigilantes.
 By exploiting the weaknesses of various members of the League, and hiring The Joker to distract the League, Luthor has captured Supergirl, the Flash, Green Lantern and Wonder Woman.
 Cyborg enlists riders into the Justice League Reserve Team and sends them out into Metropolis aboard RTVs, autonomous vehicles that will transport riders to trouble spots throughout the city, thanks to information provided by both Superman and Batman.
 Each rider has an EMP blaster, which will destroy inanimate objects—including robotic enemies—and also stun humans, thus scoring points.

+Ride

 As the RTV departs the Hall of Justice, riders pass through a cloud of blue mist, which will temporarily protect them from Joker's deadly green laughing gas.
 Outside S.T.A.R.
 Labs, Superman battles the Joker, but he is incapacitated by Lex Luthor and captured.
 The Joker attempts to gas the RTV, but the riders escape into Metropolis before reaching LexCorp, where Cyborg is attempting to hack the building's security systems.
 Batman arrives to provide cover, allowing the riders to enter LexCorp, where they are ambushed by Luthor.
 The RTV makes its way to the giant lab where the League members are held; as the riders work to destroy Luthor's robot sentries, Cyborg and Batman free the League.
 Escaping back into the city, the Justice League and the Reserve Team battle Lex Luthor, the Joker, Lexbots and their henchmen, following the pair into the city's subway system before ultimately capturing them.
 In appreciation for saving the city, the riders are made honorary Justice League members and are shown their scores, including the top scorer for that ride vehicle.

 Special effects

-The ride features multiple special effects, including complex animatronics.
+The ride features multiple special effects, including animatronics.
 Throughout the ride, the trains shake, fire bursts up about 4 feet away from riders, and a shelving unit containing barrels appears to fall on riders.